teclone/rollup-all/README.md

 ## Overview

-Rollup-all is a lightweight, extensive and configurable npm package for building all your ESNext source codes in one parse using [rollup.js](https://rollupjs.org/guide/en).
+Rollup-all is a lightweight, extensive and configurable npm package for building all your shiny new JavaScript Library source codes in one parse using [rollup.js](https://rollupjs.org/guide/en).

 It enables you to generate separate project [lib and dist builds](https://stackoverflow.com/questions/39553079/difference-between-lib-and-dist-folders-when-packaging-library-using-webpack) using any of the supported [rollup.js build formats](https://rollupjs.org/guide/en#big-list-of-options) including support for minification.

-It allows you to configure the build process, letting you define what should be included and excluded in the build, if sourcemap should be generated, if minified versions of the build should be generated, and lots more...
+It allows you to configure the build process, letting you define what should be included and excluded in the build, if sourcemap should be generated, if minified versions of the build should be generated, if asset files should be copied over, and lots more...

 ## What's New

-The latest version of this project now has support for `watch` and `globals` [options](https://rollupjs.org/guide/en#big-list-of-options), and can copy asset files to any deep length.
+The latest version of this project can copy asset files to any deep length.

 The latest version also checks for `process.env.NODE_ENV`, and will minify build if running in production environment, ignoring config settings.